-With global climate change becoming one of the most important issues of the 21st century, more scrutiny has been placed on the emission of GHGs.
+With global impacts of GHGs (climate change) becoming one of the most important issues of the 21st century, more scrutiny has been placed on the emission of GHGs.
 Some GHGs, such as CO2, are emitted to the atmosphere through both naturally occurring processes and human activities.
-The principal

-GHGs emitted to the atmosphere through human activities are CO2, methane (CH4), nitrous oxide (N2O), and fluorinated gases.
+The principal GHGs emitted to the atmosphere through human activities are CO2, methane (CH4), nitrous oxide (N2O), and fluorinated gases.